CrawfordL/Capstone/README.md

 PHP – Backend logic and webpage handling
 SQLite – Database for storing conversation history Flask (Python) – AI integration and API handling
-Gwen AI – AI model for chatbot responses
+Quen 3 AI – AI model for chatbot responses

 Development Process Used
 Agile Methodology: The project was developed iteratively, adding new features and improvements each week based on testing and feedback.

 Project Challenges & Improvements
 What went well?
-Successfully integrated Gwen AI with PHP and Flask Implemented conversation history storage in SQLite Added basic security measures like input validation and rate limiting Styled the chatbot for a better user experience
+Successfully integrated Quen 3 AI with PHP and Flask Implemented conversation history storage in SQLite Added basic security measures like input validation and rate limiting Styled the chatbot for a better user experience